Reading guide

 A number of supporting documents are generally required to complete the authorization application file:

-This occupancy authorization is always temporary and revocable; it is granted for a fixed period and may be withdrawn at any time by the administration if necessary, notably for reasons of public interest.
-In addition, this authorization is personal and cannot be transferred or sold, even in the event of transfer of the business.
+This occupancy permit is always temporary and revocable; it is granted for a fixed period and may be withdrawn at any time by the authorities if necessary, notably for reasons of public interest.
+Furthermore, this authorization is personal and may not be transferred or sold, even in the event of transfer of the business.

 What regulations apply to food trucks and itinerant catering?

 If you’re planning to set up a food truck, you need to understand the regulations that apply to this activity.
-Hygiene and safety standards are particularly strict in the food sector, and must be scrupulously adhered to to guarantee consumer health and avoid any risk of sanctions.
+Visit Hygiene and safety standards are particularly strict in the food sector, and must be scrupulously complied with to guarantee consumer health and avoid any risk of sanctions.

 Compliance with health and safety standards

-Food trucks are subject to the same hygiene and food safety regulations as traditional catering operations, which means that perishable foodstuffs must be kept in the cold chain, vehicles and equipment must be kept impeccably clean, food must be properly preserved (use-by dates, appropriate storage, etc.), and staff must be trained in good food hygiene practices (HACCP method).
+Food trucks are subject to the same hygiene and food safety regulations as traditional catering operations, which means that they must scrupulously comply with the cold chain for perishable foodstuffs, maintain anirreproachable cleanliness in the vehicle and equipment, ensure proper conservation of foodstuffs (use-by dates, appropriate storage, etc.) and train staff in good food hygiene practices (HACCP method).

 In fact, HACCP (Hazard Analysis Critical Control Point) training is mandatory for all food industry professionals, including food truck operators, as it helps to control health risks and guarantee food safety.